Museum fatigue: Mitigators

 One way that museums try to combat museum fatigue is by providing adequate seating in the galleries.
 According to the American Alliance of Museums blog, "Back in 1975, Boston's Museum of Fine Arts started an initiative called 'Please Be Seated,' where the institution commissioned contemporary furniture makers to design gallery seating.
 The benches were simultaneously works of art and utilitarian objects.
 Make benches part of the programmatic requirements for new exhibitions, in all types of museums.
 Design them into the exhibition floor plan, and commit to keeping them there, even when the desire to add more artifacts or content puts them on the chopping block."

 Other opportunities for visitors to take breaks, such as museum shops or cafés also help combat physical fatigue.
 Clear, well-placed labels can help combat both physical and mental fatigue.
 Variation in the type of objects exhibited and incorporation of interactive experiences have been shown to mitigate the effects of satiation on visitors.
 Multiple factors of museum fatigue, such as object competition, limited attention capacity or the decision-making process can be alleviated by lower object density and the limitation of distractions, especially in the form of loud noises or flashing lights.
 A clear arrangement of exhibits which conduces sequential rather than parallel searching in visitors also aids in relieving the unnecessary cognitive demands placed on them.
 However, enough freedom needs to be left for visitors to select their own path.
 Handouts or guides seem to act as a mitigator of museum fatigue, although the design of the guide appears to have a significant effect on its effectiveness.
 If guides prove to be too effortful for visitors, their usage might drop and any of their potential benefits will remain untapped.

 Further research

 Further research is required in this area in order to be able to effectively distinguish the causes and effects of museum fatigue.
-With the onset of modern technologies novel ways of studying visitor behavior, such as through phone data or automatic tracking systems, are emerging which could bring us closer to understanding this complex phenomenon.
+With the onset of modern technologies, novel ways of studying visitor behavior are emerging, such as through phone data or automatic tracking systems, which could bring us closer to understanding this complex phenomenon.